The MoonLight 2, 2+, 3+, & 4+ Tents

 One thing about the MoonLight’s pole structure probably jumps out at you immediately: it’s kind of boxy.

-👁) These not only support the walls directly from above, they create a structure where a push on any side is transferred by the EyePoles to a push on the opposite side as well.
+The corners are almost vertical and above those corners are poles that arc across the top of the walls, forming a boxy top edge for the tent on all four sides (called the EyePole because they look like an eye from above: 👁) These not only support the walls directly from above, they create a structure where a push on any side is transferred by the EyePoles to a push on the opposite side as well.
 In addition there’s the Ridgeline pole which gives the tent an unambiguous high-point for the rainfly to shed rain from(b).
 Because the EyePole and Ridgeline poles are locked together(c) at the intersections, the MoonLight poles authentically produce a UNITIZED structure.

 2) The MoonLight Fabric is an Integral Part of the Structure